jongracecox/pylint-exit/README.md

 # pylint-exit
-Utility to handle pylint exit codes in an OS-friendly way.
+Utility to handle pylint exit codes on Linux in a scripting-friendly way.

 Pylint uses bit-encoded exit codes to convey the results of the pylint review, which means it will return with a non-zero return code even when the